K-PaaS/application-platform-guide-eng/install/service/logging.md

 ## <div id="3.2"/>  3.2.
 Logging Service Activation Code Registration

--	Access the PaaS-Ta operator portal and log in.
+-	Access the PaaS-TA operator portal and log in.
 ![002]

 -	Go to the code management menu of the operation management and register the code as follows.